exams required to studymin uk

 Standardised Tests

-• Stat Check: With 732,285 international students in 2023/24, these tests help unis filter for readiness.
+• Stat Check: With officially 732,285 international students recorded in 2023/24 by HESA, these specific tests reliably help universities filter for academic readiness.

 English Proficiency